 Structures for doing business

-Regulation regarding structures for doing business under private law which can be used in Suriname are contained in various laws (such as the Surinamese Commercial Code, the Act on Foundations, the Act on Cooperative Associations and the Surinamese Civil Code).
+Regulations regarding structures for doing business under private law which can be used in Suriname are contained in various laws (such as the Surinamese Commercial Code (Wetboek van Koophandel), the Foundations Act (Wet op Stichtingen), the Cooperative Associations Act (Wet coöperatieve verenegingen) and the Surinamese Civil Code (Burgerlijk Wetboek)).
 The structures for doing business are:

 - the sole proprietorship (de eenmanszaak);